 August 2008 - Back to the Croy Fire; knobcone pine and manzanita regenerated in place after six years It takes time for successional invasions to progress.
-Yet once seed and root masses are established, everything already there wants to regenerate after a disturbance, continuing the primary successional process that had been interrupted.
+Yet once seed and root masses are established, everything already there wants to regenerate after a disturbance, continuing an ongoing primary successional process that had been interrupted.
 Realizing this, biologists now use the term "secondary succession," with all the qualifications characteristic of an idea stretched beyond practical limits.
-One can see this in the "succession" model taught to students that places hardwoods at the "climax stage" versus conifers, because that is how things once were...
+One can see this bias in the "succession" sketch above that places hardwoods at the "climax stage" versus conifers, because that is how things once were...
 Where?
-Back East.
+Back East, where they published the books.
 That was the way things were there, but not any more.
 But won't the Eastern system eventually return to its original condition?
 NO!!!
-Those pre-Columbian stand configurations once had dominant chestnuts and elms that are now virtually extinct because of chestnut blight and Dutch elm disease (both exotic pathogens).
-Indians planted chestnut stands and maintained them with fire because they were a source of food.
-"Nature" goes on from where it is with whatever happens to be dominant in a particular place and time, models notwithstanding.
-Models help us see, but they also distort what we see when we "re-cognize" our observations according to the model (words have a way of doing that).
+Eastern pre-Columbian stands once had chestnuts and elms now virtually extinct because of chestnut blight and Dutch elm disease.
+More significantly, Indians planted and maintained chestnut stands as a of food resource.
+"Nature" goes on from where it is with whatever happens to be dominant in a particular place and time, models and original conditions notwithstanding.
+Models help us see, but they also distort what we see when we "re-cognize" our observations according to the model (ideas have a way of doing that).
 Instead of succession, a better word in this case would be "regeneration."